Back to Blog

 Complex Apps (7-14+ Months Development)

-Complex apps involve advanced architecture, heavy backend processing, real-time synchronization, AI/ML features, or large-scale multi-user platforms.
-Think of apps like ride-sharing platforms, full-featured marketplaces, healthcare management systems, fintech apps, or enterprise resource planning tools.
+Complex apps need advanced architecture, heavy backend processing, real-time sync, AI/ML features, or large-scale multi-user platforms.
+Think ride-sharing platforms, full-featured marketplaces, healthcare management systems, fintech apps, or enterprise resource planning tools.

 • 30-60+ screens with highly custom, animated UI